-14. Do you have or are you aware of the existence of data on the use of different media?
-If you have suc ch data, would you be in a position to share it with the ESAs? reg What are your experiences as a product manufacturer or product distributor or financial advisor arding the preferred media for retail investors to access or read the KID?
-Are there challenges retail investors to receive the KID in their preferred media, such as due to a certain medium not bei ng offered by the distributor?
+15. What are your experiences as a product manufacturer or product distributor or financial advisor regarding the preferred media for retail investors to access or read the KID?
+Are there challenges for retail investors to receive the KID in their preferred media, such as due to a certain medium not being offered by the distributor?